-- Press the bottom of a rocker-type switch to activate the horn. - Press the center on a push-button switch to activate the horn.
+- Press the top of a rocker-type switch to activate the horn. - Press the center on a push-button switch to activate the horn.

 Engine Hatch Switch-Activates the engine compartment hatch electronic lift system.
-This switch is located at the helm.
+This switch may be located at the helm or at another location within the cockpit area.
+See Specifications, in Section 3.